Gerrard has taste for success - Carragher

 And what would Carragher the player make of Gerrard the manager?

-"Aw, I think we'd have got on alright.
+"Aw, I think we'd have got on all right.
 I'd have loved to have played for Steven Gerrard, no doubt," said the 43-year-old.

 "I saw his standards every day on the training pitch at Melwood.
 I wasn't a bad player, either, so I think he'd have probably liked me as well."